across the world

 Cloud Accounting Services – 4 Myths Debunked for Businesses

 Large numbers of small and mid-sized businesses find themselves “in the cloud” whether they understand it or not.
 From the streaming of music to internet banking, people’s lives are being managed by cloud technology.
-Nevertheless, if confronted with the choice to switch to cloud accounting, not every entrepreneur is excited.
+Nevertheless, if confronted with the choice to switch to outsource cloud accounting services, not every entrepreneur is excited.

-Myth 1: The cloud is nothing more than a technology fad
+Myth 1: The cloud accounting is nothing more than a technology fad

 Truth: Business owners may not be aware of this, however technologists have been growing, innovating and make use of cloud-based systems since the 90s.
 Yes, you heard it, right!
 Cloud accounting came into use some 25 years ago.

-Nevertheless, during the past decade, it has become a trend and is impacting small and mid-sized businesses in a lot of ways.
-Most essentially, cloud accounting has replaced the desktop-based software applications.
+Nevertheless, during the past decade, it has become a trend and is impacting various businesses in a lot of ways.
+Most essentially, cloud accounting services has replaced the desktop-based software applications.
 This implies that there are a few software application vendors who do not provide service or support for their desktop applications, anymore.